CartoDB/torque/doc/torque_api.md

 --- | ---
 query | A string object, the SQL query to be performed to fetch the data.
 Default value is ```null```.<br/><br/>You must use this param or table, but not at the same time

-**Tip:** For a Torque category layer that is created dynamically with `cartodb.createLayer`, the SQL query must explicitly include how to build the torque_category column.
+**Tip:** For a Torque category layer that is created dynamically with `carto.createLayer`, the SQL query must explicitly include how to build the torque_category column.
 You must include both the `sql` and `table_name` parameters.
 See this [createLayer with torque category layer](https://gist.github.com/danicarrion/dcaf6f00a71aa55134b4) example.

 ##### Providing a TileJSON file